-Recreation Committee regularly scheduled meetings shall be held the second Tuesday of each month at 7:00 p.m.
+Recreation Committee regularly scheduled meetings shall be held the third Tuesday of each month immediately following the Buildings & Grounds Committee meeting.

 This committee is to present recommendations to the Board that are consistent with the district's mission statement as it relates to the planning, development and evaluation of recreation and facility programming and events.
 In order to develop recommendations, the committee provides direction to staff in gathering community input, researching alternatives, evaluating alternatives, reviewing proposals, and monitoring results.
 Committee involvement includes but is not limited to: